IT ALL STARTED WHEN…

 What is an Advocacy & Empowerment Art Show?

-The mission and vision of the Unchained Voices committee is to Educate, Empower, Advocate and Connect through shared humanity and the powerful voice of Art.
+The mission and vision of the Unchained Voices committee is to Educate, Empower, Advocate, and Connect through shared humanity and the powerful voice of Art.

 We seek to Educate the greater community about the experience of incarcerated people.
 Through our unique model, requiring “Needs Statements” from each of our artists, we seek to help others understand the many collateral consequences of “Mass Incarceration”.
-We also seek to illuminate the dark corners of the justice system, to highlight the change, humanity, and redemption that grows inside incarceration facilities.
+We also seek to illuminate the dark corners of the justice system, to highlight the change, humanity, and redemption that grow inside incarceration facilities.

 We seek to Advocate.
-By illuminating the many “faces” of Mass-Incarceration we seek to advocate for a more just and equitable system.
-By illustrating, through “Needs Statements,” the multi-faceted collateral consequences of the system—we seek to advocate for change.
-As we believe our artist’s voices best illustrate the change they are engaging in, despite the hardships of incarceration.
+By illuminating the many “faces” of Mass-Incarceration, we seek to advocate for a more just and equitable system.
+By illustrating, through “Needs Statements,” the multi-faceted collateral consequences of the system, we seek to advocate for change.
+As we believe our artists’ voices best illustrate the change they are engaging in, despite the hardships of incarceration.
 We believe that by experiencing firsthand the many obstacles our artists face, we can help others imagine better, more equitable systems of justice.

 We achieve these goals by promoting, displaying, and selling inmate-created artwork in an annual show.
 Each artist is required to provide a unique explanation or “Statement of Need,” which is displayed along with the art at each show.
 All proceeds go directly to fulfilling the “need” identified by the artist.

 The committee receives no compensation for its work.
 All costs of production are covered by a combination of community sponsorship, private donations, and a small grant.
-For donation or sponsorship information please use the ‘Contact Us’ section of the website.
+For donation or sponsorship information, please use the ‘Contact Us’ section of the website.

 If you would like to partner with us…